hugot305/My-Projects/Python/FlaskServer/README.md

 **Flask Server**

 In this project my goal was to write a small web server that will alow the user to upload, download and view csv files from a web interface.
+This project has been tested on Windows 10 and Linux Ubuntu.

 ---
 ### Dependencies